AmeerMoukadam/InteractiveForm/README.md

 # InteractiveForm
-An interactive form with validation for a fictious fullstack conference.
+An interactive form for a fictious fullstack conference.
+JavaScript was used to add validation

 # Languages
 HTML, CSS, JavaScript